 One of the most talented and influential families in Hartford’s storied baseball history went by the name of Repass.
 A trio of brothers: Charlie, Spike and Jack were focal points of the Hartford baseball scene throughout the 20th century.
-Raised in the South End of Hartford by Charles Repass Sr. and each Repass brother graduated from Bulkeley High School and starred on the Maroons baseball team.
-Each of the brothers also competed in the Hartford Twilight League.
+Raised in the South End of Hartford by Lena and Charles Repass Sr. each Repass brother graduated from Bulkeley High School and starred on the Maroons baseball team.
+In the summer months, the Repass brothers competed in the Hartford Twilight League.

 Charles “Charlie” Repass Jr. (1914 - 1933) was the eldest and the tallest of the Repass brothers.
-As a right-handed pitcher and outfielder, Charlie Repass had the best throwing arm among the Repass brothers.
+As a right-handed pitcher and outfielder, Charlie Repass had the best throwing arm in his family.
 During the summers of his teenage years, he played for the Hartford Cardinals, an American Legion team.
-In 1933, Repass pitched and occupied the outfield for Home Circle of the Hartford Twilight League.
-That year, he led them to a second place finish for the league title in a final matchup at Bulkeley Stadium.
+In 1933, Repass pitched and occupied the outfield for the Home Circle nine of the Hartford Twilight League.
+That year, he led Home Circle to a second place finish for the league title in a final match up at Bulkeley Stadium.
 Sadly, only a few weeks later, Charlie Repass was hospitalized with a form of cancer and passed away on December 12, 1933.

-Bob “Spike” Repass (1917 - 2006) was one of the best middle infielders to ever hail from Hartford.
+Bob “Spike” Repass (1917 - 2006) was three years younger than his brother Charlie, and became one of the best middle infielders to ever hail from Hartford.
 Repass graduated from Bulkeley High School in 1935 where he was a standout second basemen and three-sport star athlete.
-He then played for the Tuckel Rhymers team in the Hartford Twilight League.
+He then played for the Tuckel Rhymers team in the Hartford Twilight League during the summer.
 As a top local prospect, he signed to play for the St. Louis Cardinals organization in 1937.
 Repass was called up to the Major Leagues for 3 appearances with the Cardinals in 1939.
 He later guarded second base, third base and shortstop for 81 games as a member of the 1942 Washington Senators.

 In the latter half of his life, Repass made his home in Wethersfield, Connecticut, and was known to be a humble friend and a patriotic American.
 In 1963, Repass became the resident golf professional at Edgewood Golf Club (now TPC River Highlands) in Cromwell, Connecticut.
 He played his last ballgame in 1968, appearing in a GHTBL Old Timer’s game.
 For many years, Repass worked as a steamfitter with the Plumbers and Pipe Fitters Local 777.
 Bob “Spike” Repass lived a long life, was married to his wife, Genevieve, for 64 years, and died at 89 years old on January 17, 2006.